 - A minimum level of academic achievement, which indicates success in past learning environments

 - Interest in the learning process, exemplifying curiosity and motivation

 - An ability to work in group situations with minimal distraction to themselves and others

 - Ability to independently perform all activities of daily living, such as toileting, dressing, washing, etc.

 Options Program Inquiry

-If you would like further information or to set up an appointment, please contact Dr. Megan Burton at email@example.com or fill out this inquiry form.
+If you would like further information, please fill out the inquiry form.

 Students who function at a 2nd-6th grade academic level and meet the admissions requirements.